-The school is regulated by the French government: this regulation allows the school access to teachers who are wholly or partly financed by the French state.
+The school is accredited by the French Government.
+Consequently, the school is allowed to access to teachers who are fully or partly financed by the French state.
 The French School of Sydney belongs to the network of the AEFE (Agency for French Teaching Abroad).
-This network, the largest school network in the world, allows, for example, a student to leave New York halfway through the school year and to join a class in Hong Kong or in Sydney to continue his/her schooling following the same syllabus.
+This network, the largest school network in the world, enables, for example, a student to leave New York halfway through the school year and to join a class in Hong Kong or in Sydney to continue his/her schooling following the same syllabus.

 The teaching at the International French School of Sydney is carried out by qualified teachers who are either expatriates, residents, or on local contracts, and encompasses all classes from maternelle (3 years of age) to terminale (18 years of age).